 Give it a try and let us know how it goes!

-In our Sibling Conflict online course (also available for small groups) we teach parents how to teach their kids the four steps of The Peace Process.
+In our Sibling Conflict online course we teach parents how to teach their kids the four steps of The Peace Process.
 Whether you have constant sibling battles in your home or you want to lay a strong foundation of reconciliation, enroll in the course!
 You’ll be helping your kids build a lifetime of healthy conflict resolution.